The Divine Unity

 Arwinder: "He was the One.
 I saw all of them.
 I saw everybody."

-Note: On February 28, 2000 at 7.50 p.m., as his father was preparing the Shri Brahmadeva image for the website, Arwinder happened to pass by.
-He pointed at it and told his father that although the image has only three heads, Shri Brahma has four.
+On February 28, 2000 at 7:50 p.m. while his father was preparing the Shri Brahmadeva image for the website, Arwinder happened to pass by.
+Stopping and pointing to the image which clearly depicted only three heads, he informed his father that Shri Brahma actually has four!

 Arwinder: "Yeah."